hadrienj/StaircaseJS/readme.md

 });
 ```

-We will set the first value to 100 cents (one semi-tone) and choose a 1-up 2-down procedure (the difficulty will be increased after 2 right answer and decreased after 1 wrong answer) with the `down` parameter.
+We will set the first value to 100 cents (one semi-tone) and choose a 1-up 2-down procedure (the difficulty will be increased by an amount `x` after 2 right answers and decreased  of this same amount after 1 wrong answer) with the `down` parameter.
 We also set the limit of the frequency difference between 0 and 600 cents with the `limits` parameter.
-The `factor` is used to set the amount of change.
+The `factor` parameter is used to set the amount of change.

 Activate the staircase: